-Tankless gas water heaters last longer than tanked heaters, provide hot water whenever you want it, for as long as you want it, and will save you a nice chunk of change every month.
-Most reviewers report 30-40% reductions in their gas bills!
+Tankless gas water heaters last longer than tanked heaters, provide on demand hot water whenever you want it, for as long as you want it, and will save you a nice chunk of change every month.
+Most reviewers report 30-40% reductions in their energy bills!
 These devices are a worthwhile investment based on their convenience alone.
-Their financial savings and environmental friendliness only sweeten the bargain!
+Their financial savings, environmental friendliness and energy efficiency only sweeten the bargain!

-Compared to electric models, gas-powered units have better cold-weather performance and average lower fuel costs over time.
+Compared to electric models, gas tankless water heaters have better cold-weather performance and average lower fuel costs over time.
 They’re also more reliable over the long term.

 To get the full range of benefits, it’s super important to select the right water heater for your household’s specific needs.
 The range of options on the market is vast and it’s all too easy to get an inadequate unit for your needs, or to overpay for one you won’t fully make use of.
 This equipment can be costly, especially because gas units require you to install proper ventilation ports and fuel hookups.
 This guide will help you get it right the first time.

 We’ve got the know-how, and have come up with a list of high-quality options available today.
 We’ve sorted them into easy categories: top sellers, highest overall quality, and the best value buys.